Restore HyWorks Controller

 Restoring the the the the Same HyWorks Controller Version

-Restoring the HyWorks Controller using the backed up database of the same version of HyWorks Controller can be done by following steps:
+Restoring the HyWorks Controller using the backed-up database of the same version of the HyWorks Controller can be done by following the steps:

-Once the backup is taken successfully, the administrator needs to place the backup file in the Appropriate format (.bak format) in the appropriate location on controller for restore.
+Once the backup is completed successfully, the administrator needs to place the backup file in the proper format (.bak) in the correct location on the controller for a successful restore.

 Backup File Format